 As regards procedural expediency: where the late-filed facts or evidence are relevant, but their introduction would cause a prolonged adjournment of the proceedings, the division may decide to not admit these facts or evidence in the proceedings.
 An example would be where the witness lives abroad and still has to be found or lengthy tests are still necessary.
 The division may, however, also postpone the proceedings and in doing so may have to consider the apportionment of costs in opposition proceedings (Art.
 104).

 Examples of possible abuse of the proceedings would be:

-In opposition proceedings the parties should be heard on such matters.
-If the opposition division approves the introduction of new facts or evidence and if the other parties have not had sufficient time to study them, it should, where easily comprehensible subject-matter is involved, grant the parties an opportunity of familiarising themselves with it, possibly by briefly interrupting the oral proceedings.
+In opposition proceedings the parties must be heard on such matters.
+If the opposition division approves the introduction of new facts or evidence and if the other parties have not had sufficient time to study them, it grants, where easily comprehensible subject-matter is involved, the parties an opportunity of familiarising themselves with it, possibly by briefly interrupting the oral proceedings.
 If this is not feasible, the other parties must, upon request, be given the opportunity to comment in the proceedings subsequent to the oral proceedings, where appropriate in a further set of oral proceedings.
-Where possible, however, oral proceedings should not be adjourned.
-Where possible, legal commentaries, decisions (of a board of appeal, for example) and reports on legal decisions which are to be referred to in oral proceedings should be notified to the opposition division and the other parties in good time before the proceedings.
+Where possible, however, oral proceedings will not be adjourned.
+Where possible, legal commentaries, decisions (of a board of appeal, for example) and reports on legal decisions which are to be referred to in oral proceedings must be notified to the opposition division and the other parties in good time before the proceedings.
 They may, however, be quoted or submitted for the first time in the oral proceedings themselves if the opposition division agrees after consulting the parties.